 In patients with massive weight loss, especially after bariatric surgery, the resultant skin excess can extend circumferentially around the trunk area.
 In this situation, a body lift will address the extra skin of the abdomen, flanks, hips, and buttock areas.

-When loose, sagging skin involves not only the abdominal wall but extends around the waist to include the side of the legs, hips, flanks and buttocks a more extensive lift called a body lift may be necessary.
+When loose, sagging skin involves not only the abdominal wall, but extends around the waist to include the thighs, hips, flanks, and buttocks, a more extensive lift called a body lift may be necessary.
 These are done after massive weight loss either due to bariatric surgery or dieting and exercise.
-Commonly, some liposuction is done at the same time.
+Some liposuction is commonly done at the same time.

 Removal of excess skin circumferentially around the waist.
 Lifting of the side of the legs and buttocks.
-Removal of excess fat of the abdominal wall, waist, flanks, buttocks and side of the thighs.
-A smooth contour of the abdomen, legs, buttocks and hips.
+Removal of excess fat from the abdominal wall, waist, flanks, buttocks, and side of the thighs.
+A smooth contour of the abdomen, legs, buttocks, and hips.

-Like tummy tucks, these procedures are done in an outpatient setting under a general anesthetic in our own AAAASF Certified surgery center on-site.
+Like tummy tucks, these procedures are done in an outpatient setting under a general anesthetic in our own on-site, AAAASF-Certified surgery center.
 In this procedure, three different positions are required to remove the extra skin circumferentially around the waist.
-We first position the patient on one side to lift the buttock, side of leg and flank.
+We first position the patient on one side to lift the buttock, side of the leg, and flank.
 We then repeat this on the other side.
 The final step is to position the patient on their back and perform an extended abdominoplasty.
-As in tummy tucks, we use drains and pain pump catheters.
-The drains are removed in about a week and the pain pump catheters in three days.

-The recovery for total body lift is slightly longer than a abdominoplasty.
-The pain pump catheters are removed in 3 days and the drains usually by one week.
-Patients can return to a desk job in 2-3 weeks and resume strenuous physical activity around 6 weeks after surgery.
+The recovery for a total body lift is slightly longer than for an abdominoplasty.
+Patients can return to a desk job in 2-3 weeks and resume strenuous physical activity at around 6 weeks after surgery.
 The scar, which extends around the waist, will continue to improve for up to one year.